 1. Students will recognize scientific and quantitative methods.
-Students will evaluate the
+Students will evaluate the differences of scientific approaches and communicate these findings, analyses, and interpretations in oral and written communication.

 2. Students will demonstrate knowledge of the major issues and problems facing modern science, including issues that touch upon ethics, values, religion, and public policies.